 - Are you a foreign architect seeking NCARB certification?
 Learn how to apply through the foreign architect path.

-Once you have met all of the requirements for certification and NCARB has received supporting documentation, we will evaluate your Record.
-If you meet the requirements for certification, you will be issued a Certificate number and asked to pay any remaining fee(s).
+Once you have met all of the requirements for certification and NCARB has received proof of registration from your board, we will evaluate your Record.
+The evaluation response time is approximately 30 days.
+Once the evaluation is complete, you will receive an email confirming you have met the requirements for certification, be issued a Certificate number, and be asked to pay any remaining fee(s).
 The cost associated with establishing and maintaining an NCARB Certificate can be found on our fees page.
 To learn more about applying for the NCARB Certificate, download the Certification Guidelines.